porrige51122/ABTDG/README.md

 ## How to run
 ### Single Player
- * Go to ./myGame in your console
+ * Go to this directory in your console
  * Type `npm install`
  * Type `npm start`
  * The page will automatically open